Code of Conduct

 D) Reporting

-For reports that involve a clear and immediate danger, mismanagement has the full authority to address the issue immediately by removing people from an area or event and contacting law enforcement and/or emergency medical services.
+For reports that involve a clear and immediate danger, Mismanagement has the full authority to address the issue immediately by removing people from an area or event and contacting law enforcement and/or emergency medical services.

-Complaints may be lodged with ANY member of Mismanagement.
+All other reports may be lodged with ANY member of Mismanagement.

-Intentional failure to report within this time frame can result in removal from mismanagement.
+Intentional failure to report within this timeframe can result in removal from Mismanagement.

 E) Post-Reporting

-If possible, these appointed MM members will be mixed gender and as neutral as possible in regards to the involved parties. (ie: not in a romantic, financial, or close personal relationship with either party)
+If possible, these appointed Mismanagement members will be mixed gender and as neutral as possible in regards to the involved parties. (ie: not in a romantic, financial, or close personal relationship with either party)

 If a complaint is lodged against a member of Mismanagement: